vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 A Plugin groups define a list of plugin/version combinations that are applicable together.
 They facilitate an efficient installation of these plugins.
 Below are instructions on how to create and publish a plugin group.

+#### Creating plugin group when all plugins are build together from same repository

 Create a `plugin-scope-association.yaml` file under `cmd/plugin/plugin-scope-association.yaml` of your plugin repository.

 Sample file content